TaxTips.ca

 Certain conditions must be met for payments to qualify as EAPs.
 If a payment is made that does not qualify as an EAP, it will then be taxed as an accumulated income payment (AIP).

 The individual must be enrolled as a student in a qualifying educational program at a post-secondary educational institution.
-A qualifying educational program means a program of at least 3 weeks duration, which requires that each student spend at least 10 hours per week on courses or work in the program.
-A program at a foreign educational institution must last at least 13 weeks.
-However, the 2011 Federal Budget proposed to reduce this duration requirement to 3 weeks, beginning in 2011, when the beneficiary is enrolled at a university in full-time attendance.
+A qualifying educational program means a program of post-secondary courses of at least 3 weeks duration, which requires that each student spend at least 10 hours per week on courses or work in the program.
+A program at a foreign educational institution must last at least 13 consecutive weeks, unless the beneficiary is enrolled on a full-time basis, in which case the duration must not be less than 3 consecutive weeks (13 weeks prior to 2011).
 Qualifying educational programs include apprenticeships and programs offered by trade schools, colleges and universities.

-The maximum EAP amount payable to an individual during the first 13 consecutive weeks of a qualifying program is $5,000.
+The maximum EAP amount payable to an individual during the first 13 consecutive weeks of a qualifying program is $8,000, increased from $5,000 as of March 28, 2003.
 Once 13 consecutive weeks has been completed, there is no limit on the amount of EAPs that can be paid, as long as the individual continues to qualify for the payments.
-If there is a 12 month period during which the individual has not been enrolled as a student for 13 consecutive weeks, the $5,000 maximum will again apply.
+If there is a 12 month period during which the individual has not been enrolled as a student for 13 consecutive weeks, the $8,000 ($5,000 prior to March 28, 2023) maximum will again apply.

 The individual must be at least 16, and be enrolled as a student in a specified educational program at a post-secondary educational institution.
 A specified educational program means a program of at least 3 weeks duration, which requires that each student spend at least 12 hours per month on courses or work in the program.